-The Group applies IFRS 16, Leases, as from January 1, 2019.
+The Group applies IFRS 16, Leases.
 The Group has lease agreements with respect to the following items:

-- Offices; - Data center; - 1) Information regarding material lease agreements: - a) The Group leases Offices mainly in the United States of America (US), Israel, Canada and UK with contractual original lease periods ends between the years 2021 and 2027 from several lessors.
-The Group did not assume renewals in determination of the lease term unless the renewals are deemed to be reasonably assured at lease commencement.
+- Offices; - Data center; - 1) Information regarding material lease agreements: - a) The Group leases Offices mainly in the United States of America (US), Israel, Canada and UK with contractual original lease periods ends between the years 2024 and 2028 from several lessors.